mattragoza/BIOST2041/data-analysis-5/contingency_tables.md

 unprotected hip and the probability of only having a fracture in the protected hip.
 The p-value of 0.317 indicates that we would have a 31.7% chance of seeing a chi-squared test statistic this drastic if the null hypothesis were true.
-Since the p-value is less than the significance level of 0.05, we fail to reject the null hypothesis.
+Since the p-value is greater than the significance level of 0.05, we fail to reject the null hypothesis.
 There is insufficient evidence to conclude that the hip protectors were effective in preventing hip fractures in the elderly.